 On December 2, 2010, shortly after issuance of the Environmental Finding Statement on November 29, 2010, the Village's Harbor and Coastal Zone Management Commission ("HCZMC") made a finding of consistency with the Village's Local Waterfront Revitalization Program ("LWRP").
-Additionally, on December 9, 2010, the Planning Board approved an application for a Wetland Permit pursuant to Chapter 192 of the Village Code for the 2010 Amended Site Plan Due to regulated activities with the 100foot adjacent areas of the Village's tidal wetland.
+Additionally, on December 9, 2010, the Planning Board approved an application for a Wetland Permit pursuant to Chapter 192 of the Village Code for the 2010 Amended Site Plan Due to regulated activities with the 100- foot adjacent areas of the Village's tidal wetland.
 With these approvals in place, the Planning Board issued a Final Amended Site Plan Approval Resolution under the requirements of Section 240-30(E) on December 9, 2010 for the 2010 Amended Site Plan.
-Building permits were issued for the Great Lawn Seasonal Residence building, the Yacht Club/Dockmaster's Building, and the Beach Seasonal Residence building on January 14, 2011.
+Building permits were issued for the Great Lawn Seasonal Residence building, the Yacht Club/Dockmaster's Building, and the Beach

+Seasonal Residence building on January 14, 2011.
 These approvals included certain modifications to the existing sewer system, but did not require replacement of the existing pump station or force main.
 Thereafter, the Club proceeded to commence construction.
 However, construction was delayed due to a dispute with certain neighboring property owners involving the ownership of a portion of the Club's property.
+The dispute concerning the club's ownership of the property in question has now been resolved.

-Due to the delays caused by litigation involving the Club and the opposition from certain neighboring property owners, the Club did not proceed with construction and a number of Resolutions of Extension of Site Plan Approval were issued by the Planning Board which extended the date for commencing and completing construction under the 2010 Amended Site Plan.
-At present, based upon the last Resolution dated December 18, 2014, the Club must commence construction on or before December 9, 2015 and complete construction on or before June 8, 2020.
+Due to the delays caused by litigation involving the Club's ownership of the property and opposition from neighboring property owners, the Club has not been able to proceed with construction.
+A number of Resolutions of Extension of Site Plan Approval have been issued by the Planning Board which extended the date for commencing and completing construction under the 2010 Amended Site Plan.
+At present, based upon the last Resolution dated December 13, 2017, the Club must commence construction on or before June 9, 2018 and complete construction on or before December 8, 2022.